top of page

 • Harms aquatic life.
 It can be toxic to small aquatic life and disrupts the natural structure and diversity of the ecosystem.

-• It's an expensive process to remove chlorine once it has infiltrated water
+• It's an expensive process to remove chlorine once it has infiltrated water.

 • Corrodes infastructure.
 It will damage concrete roads and bridges, as well as building entrances.
 It's also damaging to vehicles.